mickeey2525/ec2-fuzzysearch/README.md

 # ec2-fuzzysearch

 This is a simple CLI that searches for EC2 instances in your AWS account using the Name Tag.
-It utilizes the AWS CLI to retrieve the list of instances, then applies fuzzy search to help you find the instance you are looking for.
+It utilizes the AWS SDK for Go to retrieve the list of instances that has Name tags, then applies fuzzy search to help you find the instance you are looking for.

 ## Installation